jruels/container-optimization/labs/multi-stage/index.md

 ## Build the image

-Now that you've created your `Dockerfile`, build an image from it.
+Now that you've reviewed the `Dockerfile` build an image from it.
 The `docker build` command creates Docker images from the `Dockerfile` and a context.
 A build context is the set of files in the specified path or URL.
 The Docker build process can access any files in the context.

 The build command optionally takes a `--tag` with shorthand as `-t`  flag.
 This flag labels the image with a string value, which is easy for humans to read and recognize.
 If you don't pass a `--tag`, Docker will use `latest` as the default value.